Community Sleep Health Grant

-The Community Sleep Health Award provides funds for one year and can be for up to $20,000 per award (includes direct and indirect costs).
+The Community Sleep Health Grant provides funds for one year and can be for up to $20,000 per grant (includes direct and indirect costs).
 There are no restrictions on the distribution of expenses, however, indirect costs are capped at 8%.
-The award is issued as a contract between the AASM Foundation and the awardee’s organization.
+The award is issued as a contract between the AASM Foundation and the grantee’s organization.
 A sample contract is available here.

 The following individuals are eligible to apply:

 - Leaders of a community-based organization, healthcare providers, individuals with doctoral or graduate degrees, and undergraduate, graduate, or professional students.

 Note: Grants given in response to applications from individuals will be issued as a contract with the individual’s organization, rather than directly to the individual.

 - Charitable organizations (e.g., non-profit patient organizations) with tax exempt status, in collaboration with (an) individual(s) listed above, must be clearly identified in the application.

 Note: If the application is submitted by a non-profit community-based organization, there is no need to collaborate with an additional charitable organization.